GST GST

 FAQs About GST on Books

-What is the GST rate for printed books?
+What is the GST rate on books in India?

-Printed books are exempt from GST in India, attracting a 0% GST rate under Chapter 49 of the GST Tariff.
-This exemption applies to most printed books, including textbooks and religious texts.
+Books are exempt from GST in India, meaning they attract a 0% GST rate.
+This exemption includes printed books, educational textbooks, and religious scriptures.

 About the Author